karmab/kcli/docs/index.md

 - `credentials` (pointing to a json service account file). if not specified, the environment variable *GOOGLE_APPLICATION_CREDENTIALS* will be used
 - `project`
 - `zone`
-- `public` Whether the vms get an external/Public IP.
-Defaults to True
+- `public` Whether the vms get an external/public IP.
+Defaults to True.
+Can be overriden in a parameter file (or in the nets section of a vm)

 also note that Gcp provider supports creation of dns records for an existing domain and that your home public key will be uploaded if needed